 The program is available to lower division or first year transfer undergraduate students at GVSU.
 "Lower division" is defined as a first year or second year student.
 Successful students will have demonstrated a record of academic success in their coursework and an interest for academic research and scholarship.
 It is expected that the student will be enrolled at GVSU for at least one full semester of study beyond the period of the award.
 Please contact OURS if you have questions about your eligibility.

 All tenured, tenure-track, visiting, and affiliate GVSU faculty are eligible to mentor S3 students.
 Faculty will commit an appropriate portion of their time to effectively and actively mentor a student; they will be expected to have a limited teaching load for Spring/Summer semester.
 Faculty must disclose any pending or successful applications for additional funding during the Spring/Summer semester.

 The Modified S3 proposals will follow the page limit constraints of the traditional S3 and will be submitted via the online application system.
-The Director of Undergraduate Research and Scholarship in collaboration with the Chair of the Undergraduate Research Council will determine selection of projects for this second year of the project based on the current S3 Rubric.
+The Director of Undergraduate Research and Scholarship in collaboration with the Chair of the Undergraduate Research Council will determine selection of projects for this third year of the project.
 The Undergraduate Research Council will determine a formal selection process with a criteria based rubric if the program becomes base funded.

 The MS3 Award